 - learn from those who work in the industry.

 Hands on subjects such as cinematography, lighting and green screen techniques, sound recording and editing (Adobe Creative Suite) will give you the ability to follow your strengths.

-You will also study with peers who are starting their creative journey not only in film production but also in singing, dancing and acting allowing you to form a network of like-minded creative individuals who will stay with you throughout your career!
+You will also study with peers who are starting their creative journey not only in screen production but also in singing, dancing and acting allowing you to form a network of like-minded creative individuals who will stay with you throughout your career!

 105175B – BACHELOR OF

 HOW TO APPLY